Math 403 Course Webpage

 hyperplane H splits a real vector space into two regions,

-this yield familiar objects like cubes, pyramids, balls, and eggs, the
+like this yield familiar objects like cubes, pyramids, balls, and

-geometry of which is fundamental to many applications of linear
+eggs, the geometry of which is fundamental to many applications of

-algebra.
-Throughout the course, motivation comes from many sources:
+linear algebra.
+Throughout the course, motivation comes from

-statistics, computer science, economics, and biology, as well as other
+many sources: statistics, computer science, economics, and biology, as

-parts of mathematics.
-We will explore these applications,
+well as other parts of mathematics.
+We will explore these

-particularly in projects (paper plus oral presentation) on topics of
+applications, particularly in projects (paper plus oral presentation)

 Students will continue to develop their skills in mathematical